In the Flow with Affion Crockett

-In the Flow with Affion Crockett is a sketch comedy television series starring Affion Crockett and produced by Jamie Foxx, MADtv co-creators Fax Bahr and Adam Small, Arrested Development creator Mitch Hurwitz and Two and a Half Men's Eric and Kim Tannenbaum.
+In the Flow with Affion Crockett is a sketch comedy television series starring Affion Crockett and produced by Jamie Foxx, Fax Bahr and Adam Small, Mitch Hurwitz and Eric and Kim Tannenbaum.

 Taped in the middle of 2010, it was picked up as a mid-season replacement by Fox in September 2010, under the name "Untitled Jamie Foxx Project".
 A premiere was announced for June 9, 2011, and then moved to August.
 It debuted in an hour-long premiere on August 14, 2011, with four half-hour episodes to air on following weeks.
 The show was cancelled due to low ratings after airing six episodes.